-Chaser Example 1: Remy drinks from his Drink Me!
+Chaser Example 1: Kaylin drinks from her Drink Me!
 Pile and gets Wine with a Chaser.
-He reveals the next card on his Drink Me!
+She reveals the next card on her Drink Me!
 Pile and gets Dragon Breath Ale.
-He adds the effects of both Drinks, for a total Alcohol Content of 6.
-Remy plays "I best not.
-Someone needs to keep a level head" to Ignore the Drink, so he gains no Alcohol Content.
+She adds the effects of both Drinks, for a total Alcohol Content of 6.
+She plays "Not now, I'm feeding Wulfric" to Ignore the Drink, so she gains no Alcohol Content.

-Chaser Example 2: During a Drinking Contest, Bryn reveals Light Ale with a Chaser from the top of the Drink Deck.
+Chaser Example 2: During a Drinking Contest, Wizgille reveals Light Ale with a Chaser from the top of the Drink Deck.
 She reveals the next card from the Drink Deck and gets Round on the House.
 Since Round on the House is a Drink Event Card, it has no effect as a Chaser.
-Bryn gains 1 Alcohol Content.
+Wizgille gains 1 Alcohol Content.